maciejg-git/vue-icons/README.md

 })
 ```

-and use them in all components.
+Copy any icons to [app icon directory] and use them in all components.
+Vite will update available icons if directory content changes so you can keep dropping in and removing during development.

 for webpack see examples in Vue documentation
 * [Automatic Global Registration of Base Components (Vue 3)](https://v3.vuejs.org/cookbook/automatic-global-registration-of-base-components.html#base-example)